 “In the process of preparing for and taking the RMA exam, I realized how much I’ve learned about retirement planning that I never before understood.
 This approach is not just more comprehensive, it places a sharp focus on the risk-management techniques that both advisors and retirees really need to understand and implement.
 I believe that any practitioner who is concerned about succeeding in retirement planning would benefit enormously from the practical insights conveyed by the RMA program."

 “I can already tell how the RMA coursework has changed the way I perceive my client’s risks exposures and how the “safety first” mantra of RMA is permeating everything I do.
 I believe that as time passes and the retiree population grows further there will be an increasing desire to utilize income experts and retirement savvy planners.
 Additionally, I believe that the RMA coursework puts me at an advantage when it comes to speaking to clients concisely about their retirement needs and puts me on the cutting edge of retirement portfolio construction.”

 “Up until now there hasn’t been any formal training available to teach advisors the important differences between planning for accumulation and planning for retirement income.
 The RMA program is changing that.
 They developed a specialized curriculum one studies to become an RMA, or Retirement Management Advisor®.
 The material is fabulous and offers a tremendous amount of insight into the difference between accumulating assets and ‘decumulating’ assets.”

 How much does it cost?

 The course is a stackable credential, so you can take the levels separately or together.
-If you want to purchase the Bundled Pathway to Certification (the online course including the printed textbook [a $155 value], Capstone, and certification exam), the price is $2,495 for members and for non-members, the Join & Learn price is $2,995.
+If you want to become an RMA candidate, (the process includes the online course including the printed textbook [a $155 value], Capstone, and certification exam), the price is $2,495 for members and for non-members, the price is $2,995.
 You can also choose to purchase membership when you apply to be an RMA candidate, for $2,890.